 Q. Which papers did you fail and why you didn’t appear again in the CSS exam?

-Unluckily, I couldn’t qualify the CSS exam because of USA history and Public Add.
+Unluckily, I couldn’t qualify for the CSS exam because of USA history and Public Add.
 Both papers were new to me and I was short of time.
 I didn’t give them more than 5 to 7 days.
 As a result, they gave me 23 and 17, respectively.
 Being a scale-16 officer and a mother of two kids, I didn’t find time to think of CSS again.
 Although I still have a chance, I don’t find time to prepare myself again because CSS preparation requires 6 to 8 months of religious study.

 Q. How much time does it require for preparation?

 Every individual’s cognition varies.
 Some can complete the subject in days, whereas some take it to months, still leaving it incomplete.
-During my course of study and experience, I would suggest you all to look into syllabus, past papers, and give it a start.
+During my course of study and experience, I would suggest you all look into the syllabus, past papers, and give it a start.
 If you do this, this subject takes hardly 15-20 days covering its every aspect.
-However, if you are to follow footprints of every struggling CSS aspirant, and CSPs as your mentors via Facebook, youtube, Instagram, etc., it will require you to take six months or even more.
+However, if you are to follow the footprints of every struggling CSS aspirant, and CSPs as your mentors via Facebook, youtube, Instagram, etc., it will require you to take six months or even more.
 So, do your homework yourself, plan smartly, study wisely!

 Q. How much is the ample length required for attempting questions in this subject?